cheese-cracker/cheese-cracker.github.io/_posts/2020-10-1-compgeom.md

     - This part is more theory oriented and covers Voronoi Diagrams, Delaunay Triangulations too.
     - Again some parts can be followed up from the book as well.
-    - Recommended Prerequisite: Basic graph theory (maximal planar graph, duals), basic DSA (analyzing time complexity) For those interested only in the theory, I'd recommend following Philip's Lectures from week 1-10 complete, in conjunction with the Book (Comp Geom - Algorithms and Applications).
+    - Recommended Prerequisite: Basic graph theory (maximal planar graph, duals), basic DSA (analyzing time complexity)

+For those interested only in the theory, follow Philip's Lectures from week 1-10 complete, in conjunction with the textbook.
-The first part consists of the principles behind each problem, I did not include the complete code because I ~~wrote ugly code~~ did not want to violate coursera code of conduct.
+First part is algorithms, this does not include complete code because I ~~wrote ugly code~~ did not want to violate coursera code of conduct.
-Second part consists of notes and pointers from Philip's Lectures which are theoritical.
+Second part consists of notes/pointers from Philip's Lectures which are theoritical.

 ##### General Implementation Aspects
 - Use slope pairs